themohdomar/InstagramBot/README.md

 # InstagramBot
-Instagram Bot to scroll through News Feed and check Messages in the Inbox
+Instagram Bot to crawl through News Feed and check Messages in the Inbox